Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/double-down-on-the-basics-of-web-development.md

 I've personally used many CSS frameworks before.
 If you know exactly how to do something in plain CSS, you have no issue finding what you need for each framework and its fantastic documentation.

 Also, don't forget these tools will go out of rotation.
-Many people dropped bootstrap and moved on, meaning if you had no understanding of how CSS works, you'd have a hard time figuring out the next big tool.
+Many people dropped bootstrap and moved on, meaning if you had no understanding of how CSS works, you'd have difficulty figuring out the next big tool.

 ## So, how about JavaScript?